 Veterans, AmeriCorps & Tuition Benefits

-Additional financial aid options exist for specific populations in other forms such as tuition waivers, discounts, and other alternative aid types.
-Eligibility requirements are varied as are application requirements and processes.
+Additional financial aid options exist for specific populations in other forms, such as tuition waivers, discounts, and other alternative aid types.
+Eligibility requirements are varied, as are application requirements and processes.

-If you are a recipient of Veteran's Benefits, you are responsible for submitting any enrollment verification documents required by the VA to the LMU's Veterans' Certification Office or LMU Loyola Law School's Office of the Registrar.
+Eligible students should submit enrollment verification documents required by the VA to the LMU's Veterans' Certification Office or LMU Loyola Law School's Office of the Registrar.

 VA Educational Benefits (VEB) must be coordinated with other financial aid awards according to federal, state, and institutional policy.
 Students receiving VEB (including Yellow Ribbon funds) cannot receive funds designated for tuition/fees only that exceed the actual amount of tuition and mandatory fees for the University.